 Distance: 0.4 miles

 One of the shortest—but arguably most famous—trails at Grand Targhee, Buffalo Drop is so named for a cliff drop about halfway through.
 Not originally part of the trail, the drop originated as the fast line choice among locals during the early days of downhill racing at Grand Targhee and is today one of the mountain's signature moves.
 Want to look before you leap?
 Don't worry, there are go-arounds to either side of the drop, but they do cross the landing, so be sure it's clear before rolling through.
 Carry your speed following the drop for a large tabletop, then it's one last technical romp through the trees before an intersection that will let you

 choose between Sticks & Stones, Sidewinder and Bullwinkle.

 Rock Garden | Black Tech / Flow

 New for 2015, Rock Garden features a mix of flow and tech to keep expert riders on their toes, and is sure to be the premier advanced trail of Grand Targhee's bike park for years to come.
-The first official run to drop rider's right from the top of the Dreamcatcher lift, you'll have a high-speed traverse on a short section of doubletrack before a loose and technical drop in.
+The first official run to drop rider's right from the top of the Dreamcatcher lift (the entrance is riders' left, but cuts under the lift), you'll have a high-speed, rocky traverse before a loose and technical drop in.